Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Renting with a local company is the best solution, but always do so after you’ve compared many companies online before the trip.

-Keep in mind that car rental engines compare also local companies, so save yourself the hassle and check before arriving.
+Car rental engines also compare local companies, so save yourself the hassle and check before arriving.

 Should I rent a 4WD to go to Balos?